Nathan-Al/RapideNodeJS/README.md

 It is not recommended to use it as Prod server but only Dev server.

 #Package use
--body-parser
+* body-parser
--child_process
+* child_process
--ejs
+* ejs
--express
+* express
--favicon
+* favicon
--fs-extra
+* fs-extra
--mocha
+* mocha

 #What can you do with RapideNodeJS?
--Create a site using the MVC model.
+* Create a site using the MVC model.
-- Quickly create a page its css as well as its controller thanks to the utility Teta.
+* Quickly create a page its css as well as its controller thanks to the utility Teta.
--Choose the url you want for your page or even put several.
+* Choose the url you want for your page or even put several.

 Teta is the utility which allows you to generate files like the controller, view, css and choose the url to assign to the page.
 It simply opens by double clicking on it or typing its name in a CMD: Teta or. \ Teta via powershell (don't forget to be in the main folder to launch it).

 #Command usable
--np or New Page
+* np or New Page
 Allows you to generate the controller, view, css you have two options.
 1 °) Default
- -Give you a name and it will be assigned to all the files as well as to the url.
+ * Give you a name and it will be assigned to all the files as well as to the url.
 2 °) customize
- -You will be able to choose the name of the controller, the view and the css as well as the or the url.
+ * You will be able to choose the name of the controller, the view and the css as well as the or the url.

  /*
  *Note: this project is still in progress at the time it is 27/09/2020